petiatodorova/QAFundamentals/Lectures/QA-Lectures.md

     => Test: The bug has been fixed and is released to testing team => Rejected: If the developer feels that the bug is not genuine, he rejects the bug => Duplicate: The bug is repeated twice or the two bugs mention the same concept of the bug => Verified: Once the bug is fixed and the status is changed to “TEST”, the tester tests the bug.
     If the bug is not present in the software, he approves that the bug is fixed.
     => Reopened: The bug still exists even after the bug is fixed by the developer.
     The bug traverses the life cycle once again
     => Closed: The bug is fixed, tested and approved

 Distributed Version Control:
     The complete codebase - including its full history - is mirrored on every developer's computer.
     There is still a master copy of the code base, but it’s kept on a client machine rather than a server.

 Centralized Version Control:
     A centralized version control system works on a client-server model.
     There is a single, (centralized) master copy of the code base, and pieces of the code that are being worked on are typically locked, (or “checked out”) so that only one developer is allowed to work on that part of the code at any one time.

 # 8 Software Development and Testing Lifecycle

 What is a Development Methodology?
-    => A development methodology is a set of practices and procedures for organizing the software development process => A set of rules that developers have to follow => A set of conventions the organization decides to follow => A systematical, engineering approach for organizing and managing software projects
+    => A development methodology is a set of practices and procedures for organizing the software dev process => A set of rules that developers have to follow => A set of conventions the organization decides to follow => A systematical, engineering approach for organizing and managing software projects